 "Language is the most powerful, most readily available tool we have for representing the world to ourselves and ourselves to the world.
-Language is not only a means of communication, it is a primary instrument of thought, a defining feature of culture, and an unmistakable mark of personal identity."

-~ National Council of English & International Reading Association
+Language is not only a means of communication, it is a primary instrument of thought, a defining feature of culture, and an unmistakable mark of personal identity." ~ National Council of English & International Reading Association

-- To nurture joy and skill in reading and writing and build confidence in each student's ability to express ideas orally and in writing through an immersion in children's literature (fiction and nonfiction), the writing process, and explicit skill development. - To develop the skill of listening. - To connect reading, writing, speaking, and listening to the student's own experiences. - To integrate language arts in all subject areas. - To develop students with multiple literacies, able to use technology and digital media effectively. - To infuse rigor through increasingly complex language arts tasks as students progress through Lower School. - Methods: - Reader's and Writer's Workshop is implemented in all classrooms that include the following components: planned, focused mini-lessons, independent work time, individual conferences or small group work, and sharing time. - Fundations, a systematic, sequential phonics program is used in Pre-K-3rd grade to teach
+- To nurture joy and skill in reading and writing and build confidence in each student's ability to express ideas orally and in writing through an immersion in children's literature (fiction and nonfiction), the writing process, and explicit skill development. - · To develop the skill of listening. - To connect reading, writing, speaking, and listening to the students' own experiences. - To integrate language arts in all subject areas. - To develop students with multiple literacies, able to use technology and digital media effectively. - To infuse rigor through increasingly complex language arts tasks as students progress through the Lower School for Girls.